algues111/docs-sysadmin/docs/index.rst

-..
-M362 documentation master file, created by sphinx-quickstart on Thu Mar 14 09:39:10 2024.
+.. docs-sysadmin documentation master file, created by sphinx-quickstart on Thu Mar 14 09:39:10 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.